Meet The Mom Who Lost Friends Over Her NFT Obsession

 We’ve asked crypto evangelists, NFT collectors, metaverse mavens, and decentralized diehards to keep a diary of everything they’re doing in Web3 for a few days.
 From trades to Discord servers to the latest degen craze, our crypto enthusiasts will explain every move they're making to illuminate a space that can be baffling to outsiders.
 Want to write your own Crypto Diary?
 Email us at cryptodiaries@buzzfeed.com.

-Name: Sarah M.
+Name: Sarah Monson

 Age: Mid-40s

-Note: Correction: A previous version misstated the name of the company that made The Matrix NFTs.